BaseMax/MatPHP/README.md

-# ArrayPHP
+# MTPHP

-A tiny library...
+The tiny library to calculating the matrices and operations.
+(Soon)